btbatson/COVID-19trackerApp/README.md

 # COVID-19trackerApp
+Worked on a small android client app which reports real time data about the outbreak of COVID-19 worldwide.
 COVID-19 tracker is a native android application which fetches its data mainly from World Meters via a NodeJS data scraping and reporting API.
+Readmore here https://titusbatson.com/simple-covid-19-tracker-application/